Eino: Workflow Orchestration Framework

 }, map[string]bool{compose.END: true, "b2": true}))

-- There is one and only one ‘fromNode’, meaning that a branch can have only one pre-control node.
+• There is exactly one ‘fromNode’, meaning a branch can only have one predecessor control node.

-- A node can only be executed when all incoming edges are completed (successfully or skipped) and at least one edge succeeds (e.g., END in the example above).
+• A node can only execute when all incoming edges are complete (success or skip), and at least one edge succeeded.
+(Like END in the example above)

-- If all incoming edges of a node are skip, then all outgoing edges of this node are automatically marked as skip.
+• If all incoming edges of a node are skip, all outgoing edges of that node are automatically marked as skip.

-Meanwhile, there is a core difference between the workflow branch and the graph branch:
+Additionally, there is one key difference between workflow branch and graph branch:

-- The graph branch is always “control and data integrated”, and the input of the downstream node of the branch must be the output of the branch fromNode.
+• Graph branch is always “control and data combined”; the downstream node’s input of a branch is always the output of the branch’s fromNode.

 func (wf *Workflow[I, O]) AddBranch(fromNodeKey string, branch *GraphBranch) *WorkflowBranch {